Lindsey Coffey: Miss Earth USA

-She crowned her successor Marisa Butler as Miss Earth USA 2021 on January 17, 2021, held at the Linda Chapin Theater in the Orange County Convention Center in Orlando, Florida, United States.
+She crowned her successor Marisa Butler as Miss Earth USA 2021 on January 17, 2021, at the Orange County Convention Center in Orlando, Florida, United States.

 Miss Earth

-Coffey represented the United States at the Miss Earth 2020 pageant and competed with 83 other delegates from various countries which was held virtually due to restrictions caused by the COVID-19 pandemic.
+Coffey represented the United States at Miss Earth 2020 and competed with 83 other delegates from various countries which was held virtually due to restrictions caused by the COVID-19 pandemic.
 She succeeded Miss Earth 2019 Nellys Pimentel of Puerto Rico in the final coronation held on November 29, 2020.
 She is the first woman from the United States to win the crown since the pageant started in 2001 although past representatives from the United States had placed as elemental titleholders in the previous years.

 Media and environmental activism

 Coffey is a Climate Reality Leader and WWF ambassador.
 She lobbied on Capitol Hill for nature and wildlife conservation and raised awareness on water scarcity advocating for ecological restoration, contour farming, rainwater harvesting, and desalination to address the water crisis.

-Coffey expanded her advocacy on climate change collaborating with Greenpeace International and Greenpeace Philippines.
-She encouraged people to utilize social media, promote credible sources, provide opportunities, inspire an emotional connection, and empower the youth.

-As Miss Earth winner, she conducted media outreach for social causes and encourages voting, reduced plastic consumption, and community engagement while asking consumers to buy organic and local foods to reduce carbon footprint.
-She supported projects such as Food for Life Global, Adopt-a-Highway, Pittsburgh Downtown Partnership, and The Humane Society.
+As the Miss Earth winner, she conducted media outreach for social causes and encourages voting, reduced plastic consumption, and community engagement while asking consumers to buy organic and local foods to reduce carbon footprint.
+She has supported projects including Food for Life Global, Adopt-a-Highway, Pittsburgh Downtown Partnership, and The Humane Society.

-She created Eco-Ed: The Series, an informative and educational vlog detailing the effects and key factors of the climate crisis.
-Topics range from the main contributors of climate change to green recovery plans, and interesting facts.
+She created Eco-Ed: The Series, a vlog detailing the effects and key factors of the climate crisis.
+Topics range from the main contributors of climate change to green recovery plans.